yuliannayoon/YuliannaYoon/README.md

 ## 👋 Hi, I'm Yulianna

-I’m a **Hardware Engineer** with 20 years of experience in **PCB design, embedded systems, and prototyping**.
+I’m a **hardware engineer** who enjoys working on **PCB design, embedded systems, and prototyping**.
-Unlike many hardware engineers, I actively use **GitHub** to document and share my work — from fixing legacy electronics to developing DIY audio devices.
+Unlike many hardware engineers, I use **GitHub** to document and share my work — from fixing legacy electronics to building DIY audio devices.

 I believe in making hardware **transparent, shareable, and inspiring**, just like open-source software.
 ---

 ### 🛠️ What You'll Find Here